Forex

 How a forex quote works

 EUR/USD at 1.0850 means one euro buys 1.0850 US dollars.
 Buying EUR/USD is buying euros and selling dollars simultaneously — the position profits if the euro strengthens against the dollar.
-The pair price is two-sided (bid and ask), and traders open positions at the ask and close them at the bid.
+The pair price is two-sided (bid and ask): a long position opens at the ask and closes at the bid, a short position opens at the bid and closes at the ask.

 Forex trades over-the-counter through banks and brokers; there is no central exchange.
 The interbank market sets prices at the wholesale level; retail brokers quote prices derived from interbank with their own spread layered on top.